O CURSO ENCERROU EM JANEIRO DE 2020.

 The curriculum was designed to allow the development of critical and analytical skills and, as well as project and professional practice.
 The curricular units are divided into seminars, creative laboratories, workshops and business simulations. .

-The aim is to introduce and familiarize students with the emerging Trends Studies area from a cultural analysis and management perspective through the review of texts and case studies.
-In this way, the student develops important intellectual and professional skills at the level of Coolhunting, the analysis of trends, cultural management in a business environment and other domains of activity.
-The themes approach how trends work in the social environment and how they regulate the cleavages and the relations between groups and individuals.
+The aim of this unit and theme is to introduce and familiarize students with the emerging Trends Studies area from a cultural analysis perspective through the review of texts and case studies.
+In this way, the student develops important intellectual and professional skills at the level of coolhunting, the analysis of trends, and cultural interpretation that can be applied to a business environment and other domains of activity.
+The topics approach how trends work in the social environment and how they regulate the cleavages and the relations between groups and individuals.
 In addition, we will study the evolution and nature of consumption and hyperconsumption in contemporary society and its effects on the adoption of trends and fashions, through the analysis of theories and the latest academic and business models.
-The study of Cultural and Tribal Branding helps to contextualize the potential for the analysis of trends and culture.

-Program contents: Module I: Trends Analysis // 1.
-Culture, Trends and Taste: Cultural and Trends analysis and interpretation models; 2.
-Coolhunting and Urban/Digital Immersion; 3.
+Program contents: 1.
+Culture, Trends and Taste: Cultural and Trends analysis and interpretation models; Coolhunting and Urban/Digital Immersion; 3.
 Sociology of Trends: Trendsetters and adoption of behaviors; 4.
-Trends DNA, Architecture and Archeology; 5.
-Trends Business and Networks; 5.
-Foresight and Innovation Management.
+Trends DNA, Architecture and Archaeology; 5.
+Trends Business: Reports, consultancy and Networks; 5.
+Fashion sociology; 6.
+Lifestyles, tribes and subcultures; 7.
+Memes, Zeitgeist and the Liquid Modernity.[/toggle][toggle title=”Research and Professional Practices Lab of Trends, Communication and Branding” open=”no”]

-The main objective is to use the various insights provided by the Humanities, Social Sciences and Design and to apply them in practice in the design of strategies, projects of business, cultural or social, through the methodologies of Studies of Tendencies.
-The students will be guided, in a group, in the development of applied projects that promote the reflection on the skills and knowledge developed and its design application, in close conjunction with an entity registered with the course.
+The main objective is to use the various insights provided by the Humanities, Social Sciences and Design and to apply them in practice in the design of strategies, projects of business, cultural or social, through the methodologies of Trends Studies.
+The students will be guided, in group, in the development of an applied project that promote the reflection on the skills and knowledge developed and its design application, in close conjunction with an entity registered with the course.
 The nature of the project is in line with the briefing presented by the partner organizations.

 Coolhunting and Trendwatching are considered two of the areas and skills of the future!
 This course prepares Chief Culture Officers (CCO) capable of articulating activities with departments of communication, marketing, design, innovation and strategy.
 In this sense, the main general skills to be acquired are: